CriticalMoments/CMSaasStarter/README.md

     - Unlimited static page requests.
     - 100k serverless functions/day.
   - Cons:
     - Does not include database backups.
-Note: if you trust this reddit post, there are actually backups available.
-The frugal among you could hook up pgdump with lambda and S3 to add backups for a <$1 a month.
+The frugal among you could hook up pgdump with lambda/S3 to add backups for a <$1 a month.
     - Will auto-pause your database when not in use.
   - Who it’s for:
     - This tier is perfectly functional for a hobby project, or pre-revenue company.
 It’s easy to scale up once revenue starts, but it’s also fine to keep indefinitely if it never takes off.
-- $30/mo - Supabase Pro, Cloudfare paid
+- $30/mo - Supabase pro, Cloudfare paid
   - Pros:
     - Database backups.
     - Never pauses database.